 Humans have long known that rubbing substances together can produce static electricity.
-The ancient Greeks used balls of amber on spindles that they rubbed to generate sparks.
+The ancient Greeks rubbed together balls of amber on spindles to generate sparks.
 Electrical effects puzzled early scientists, but they lacked a means of generating electricity in order to study it.

 Then, in the mid 1600s, German physicist Otto von Guericke came up with a very early version of a machine that did just that: the electrostatic generator.
-In the decades that followed, other inventors, including English experimentalist Francis Hauksbee, improved on this design.
-One version of the machine, dating from 1785, is pictured below; it generates a high voltage charge at very low current that could be stored in a Leyden jar for later use.
+A version of the machine dating from 1785 is pictured here.
+It generates a high voltage charge at very low current.